alphagov/slimmer/README.md

 Slimmer was extracted from a much larger project called 'skinner'. 'slimmer' referred to the size of its code compared to skinner (which also acted as an HTTP proxy and mixed in a few other concerns).
 Over time the codebase has grown a little, but the name stuck.

-## Python

-The repository also includes a python version but this is not currently maintained.